 King’s Alumni will be heading to the Battlefields of Belgium and Northern France on 14 -18 July 2019 where we will focus on learning about the history of Old King’s Scholars who fought in the First World War.
 The trip includes visits to various battlefields and the cemeteries of Arras, the Somme, Ypres and several museums.
-Our Headmaster George Hartley and his wife Merewyn will join us on the trip, along with our Head of the Faculty of Languages and Humanities, Seb Neal.
+Our Headmaster George Hartley will join us on the trip, along with our Head of the Faculty of Languages and Humanities, Seb Neal.

 Seb has taught history at King’s for 27 years and has carried out extensive research into the stories of Old King’s Scholars who went to fight for their country in the First World War.
 He will be our specialist guide for the duration of the trip.

 If you are interested in joining us, the full payment of £559 per person is payable by Monday 1 July 2019.
 Please return your completed booking form and passengar information form (below) to firstname.lastname@example.org by 1 July 2019 along with confirmation of your payment.

 *Please note that the itinerary is subject to change.
 If you have any family links or stories you would like us to incorporate into the tour, please let us know in good time.
 We will try and accommodate most requests, however, we may not be able to cover them all.

 WW1 Battlefields Tour: Ypres, Somme & Loos, Arras & Vimy

 Day 1 – Chester to Ypres: We depart Chester early in the morning and have selected pick-ups en-route at Birmingham NEC, South Mimms and Stop 24 in Folkestone before taking the ferry to Calais.
 On arrival in France we proceed to Ypres and check into the Novotel Hotel (or similar) in central Ypres.